anilabraham-IT/IntuneEDU/IntuneEDU/all-edu-settings-windows.md

 ## Network and connectivity
-In this section, you'll configure network and connectivity settings for
+Configure network and connectivity settings for:

     * Bluetooth
     * Internet connectivity restrictions